kallaway/100-days-of-code/log.md

 **Today's Progress**: Got the libev.cpp example to compile and even modified it to send messages using timer on my hello queue that were received by Docker recieve that I created.

 **Thoughts:** This was a pretty successful day.
 I have a C++ application talking to my talker container.
 From here, I'd like to explore a little bit more into making my own class that inherits from the amqp-cpp TcpHandler and implements a montior method.

+### Day 29: February 11, 2021
+#####

+**Today's Progress**: Man, dropped the ball here and it's been a week.
+The weekend was busy and then a lot of stuff at work.
+I was doing coding stuff, but it was work stuff.

+**Thoughts:** Will dig a little more into the TCPHandler tomorrow and see if I can write some of my own code.